carlosm00/carlosm00/README.md

 I am a young man that loves learning anything possible.
 Former education in system and network administration, embedded systems and programming/scripting.
 Highly motivated by new experiences and challenges; I am not afraid to experiment with technologies I have not worked with before.

-  🔭 I’m currently working on Ingram Micro as a Cloud Infrastructure Engineer.
+  🔭 I’m currently working at Ingram Micro as a Cloud Infrastructure Engineer.

   👯 I’m looking to collaborate on Open Source projects.